-It is the responsibility of Authorising Officers and Designated Persons to ensure that when applying for authorisation the principles of necessity and proportionality (see 8.2 below) are adequately considered and evidenced; and that reviews and cancellations of authorisations are carried out as required under this Policy (8.8 - 8.10 below).

-Lists of authorising officers and designated persons are set out below.
-Any requests for amendments to the lists must be sent to the Monitoring Officer.

-The authorising officers and designated persons for Bolsover and North East Derbyshire District Councils are as follows:
+- 2.11.1 Authorising Officers are responsible for assessing and authorising covert directed surveillance and the use of a CHIS. - 2.11.2 It is the responsibility of Authorising Officers to ensure that when applying for authorisation the principles of necessity and proportionality (see 2.13 below) are adequately considered and evidenced; and that reviews and cancellations of authorisations are carried out as required under this Policy (2.20 2.22 below). - 2.11.3 Lists of authorising officers are set out below.
+Any requests for amendments to the lists must be sent to the Monitoring Officer. - 2.11.4 The authorising officers for Bolsover and North East Derbyshire District Councils are as follows: